 - If your business has declining Revenue/Margin/Profit with no plan for improvement

-Venture debt is designed for fast-growing companies for which the value created via capital investment exceeds the cost of capital.
+Fast-growing companies use venture debt when the value created via capital investment exceeds the cost of capital.
 For example, if you are only growing by 5%, it doesn’t make sense to borrow at 15% interest unless it’s to bridge a gap or to get over a temporary dip in your finances.
 Similarly, if your customer acquisition costs are getting higher, or your churn rate is increasing and you don’t have a plan for improving these metrics, a loan isn’t going to make sense.

 What To Look For In Venture Debt

 There are various lenders that provide venture debt in Canada, but not all work in the same way.
 As a business, it’s important to do your own due diligence on any venture debt organization to understand the structure and terms involved with the debt financing.
 Make sure the solutions on offer will ultimately work with your long-term raise strategy.

 Look for a partner that:

 Pick a funder that takes the time to understand your business model, concept, and long-term goals and then finds the best way to help you achieve them.
 Your funder can look for ways to combine different assets to give you a bigger loan, negotiate repayment, and introduce you to key people to kick off your business.